SparkDevNetwork/Rock/RockWeb/Readme.txt

 + Updated communication entry block so that binary file attachments are not stored as temporary files (and possibly deleted up before an email is sent in the future).
 + Fixed issue with payment details getting cleared when a scheduled transaction is updated.
-+ Fixed issue with a reporting lava column being blank when exporting to excel (fixes #1349).
++ Fixed issue with a reporting lava column being blank when exporting to excel (Fixes #1349).
 + Updated the cache timeout on check-in location attendance counts.
 Was previously changed from 1 min to an hour, but an hour is too long to accurately reflect current attendance in a location.
 + Fixed the Defined Value field type filter when the option to display multiple values is enabled.
 + Updated REST methods so they do not pass their rockcontext object (without proxy creation enabled) to the cache methods that rely on being able to use navigation properties to load child collection properties.